aParsecFromFuture/graph_solver/README.md

 What can't it do
 1.Doesn't support directed graphs
 2.Does support only one letter labels (not numerics or words)
-2.Doesn't support graphs that has degree of 53 or greater (Labeling problem)
+3.Doesn't support graphs that has degree of 53 or greater (Labeling problem)
+4.Doesn't support edge weight greater than 9 (I will certainly handle it)

 ![alt text](resource/graph_solver_ss.png)